KiriManii/alx_html_css/README.md

 # My Cool Webpage

 Welcome to **My Cool Webpage**, a simple HTML and CSS project that showcases fundamental web development skills.
-This project is part of a learning journey to understand and implement basic concepts of web design using HTML and CSS.
+This project is part of an ALX project aimed at learning the basics of web design and development using HTML and CSS.

 ## Table of Contents